Jonathan Dennis

 Jonathan Dennis (27 September 1953 – 25 January 2002) was a New Zealand film archivist, broadcaster and writer.
 He was a founder of the New Zealand Film Archive and its director from 1981 to 1990.

+He both made and was the subject of various documentaries along with presenting Radio New Zealand's "Film Show" for many years.

+Awards

+Dennis was honored in 1990 with the Queen's Service Medal for his work in establishing the NZ Film Archive (now known as Ngā Taonga Sound & Vision).
+In 1993 Le Giornate Cinema del Muto (the Pordenone Silent Film Festival held annually in Pordenone, Italy) honored his services to silent film with the Jean Mitry Award.